Pio Nono College (Wisconsin)

 The Catholic Normal School and Pio Nono College, also known as Holy Family Normal School, was a paired institution (sharing the same faculty) in St. Francis, Wisconsin, founded in 1870 by Rev. Dr. Joseph Salzmann as the first Catholic normal school in the United States.
 The Normal School specialized in training young men in music education, while Pio Nono was a business college.
 In 1922, Pio Nono became a high school, serving boys in grades nine to 12.
-The school merged with Don Bosco High School in 1972 to form St. Thomas More High School.
+The school merged with Don Bosco High School in 1972 to form Thomas More High School, later renamed St. Thomas More High School.

 Founding

 As early as 1864, Rev. Salzmann conceived the idea of founding an institution to prepare young men for the teaching profession.
 He launched the project to build Catholic Normal School and Pio Nono College.
 On June 12, 1870, the cornerstone for this school was laid.
 The college was named for Pius IX, who was pope at the time.

 The school’s primary focus was music, since the office of an organist and choirmaster was frequently combined with that of teacher.
 In 1873, Professor Johann Baptist Singenberger arrived from Germany to head the music program.
 Throughout its early years, Pio Nono was recognized as the chief exponent of Catholic church music in the United States.